 STREETS, ART, SAFE -- EDUCATION IN THE ARTS

 This may seem unbelievable, but Damian Kevitt lived it.
-On a routine Sunday morning bike ride in February 2013, a driver struck him and never stopped -- dragging him nearly a quarter mile under the car, from the streets onto and down the freeway.
-Fortunately (and almost unbelievably), he survived.
-In the process, he lost his right leg and gained a new mission: to prevent future traffic safety issues through education and outreach.
-In March 2015, he founded Streets Are For Everyone (SAFE), a 501(c)3 non-profit organization to accomplish that mission.
+On a regular Sunday morning bike ride in February 2013, a driver struck him and never stopped -- dragging him nearly a quarter mile under the car, from the streets onto and down the freeway.
+Fortunately, and unbelievably, he survived.
+In the process, he lost his right leg and gained a new mission: to use what happened to him to help save the lives of others by making the streets safer for all road users.
+In January 2014, he founded Streets Are For Everyone (SAFE), a non-profit organization to accomplish that mission.

 Creativity and Change Through Public Service Announcements (PSAs)

 Public Service Announcements (PSAs) use the power of communication to raise awareness on important issues needing a change in our society.
 They are a fun, creative, educational, and informative way to bring about change.

 SAFE created a contest amongst high school students to produce a PSA about traffic safety issues.
 The purpose of this program is two-fold:

 Making a PSA is no small task.
 This challenge is precisely what makes this competition fun and exciting!
 To help participating students understand the assignment, SAFE provides:

 In addition to mentoring students, film industry specialists serve as the blue ribbon panel that judge and help choose the winning PSAs.
 They give each PSA a score of 1 to 10 in the following six categories:

 Street safety experts also judge the PSAs on the following three categories: